First round: Wednesday 5 May 2021

 Junior – All tasks will be Blockly tasks

-Intermediate – Most tasks in Sections 1 and 2 will be Blockly tasks
+Intermediate – Some tasks in sections 1 and 2 may be Blockly tasks

 - Strings, Output and Input

 - Lists and Arrays